Google seen best placed for growth as it transitions to mobile

-(Reuters) - Google Inc (GOOGL.O) (GOOG.O) is the best placed of any company to benefit from the shift to mobile, increased local advertising and wearables, analysts said after the search giant posted its 18th straight quarter of 20 percent-plus revenue growth.
+July 18 (Reuters) - Google Inc is the best placed of any company to benefit from the shift to mobile, increased local advertising and wearables, analysts said after the search giant posted its 18th straight quarter of 20 percent-plus revenue growth.

-At least eight brokerages raised their price targets on the stock on Friday by as much as $75, to a high of $745.
+At least seven brokerages raised their target price on the stock on Friday by as much as $75, to a high of $700.

-Google shares were up 2 percent at $593.37 in early trading on the Nasdaq.
+Google shares were set to open about 4 percent higher at just over $600.

 The company, which is also set to benefit from the so-called “internet of things”, said on Thursday that second-quarter revenue rose 22 percent to $15.96 billion, beating the average analyst estimate of $15.61 billion.